 What to do at Monteverdi

-Of course you may just want to relax at Monteverdi!
-We have a two pools (sometimes only one is available) and a large garden, while the estate, at over 1000 hectares, provides ample routes for walks, through fields, forests and along the Ombrone river.
+Of course you may just want to relax at Monteverdi by the pool, read somewhere in the large garden or have a siesta in a hammock; the estate, at over 1000 hectares, provides ample routes for walks, through fields, forests and along the Ombrone river.

 For more details on what to do and see, please do enquire, and guests will be given a full list of information on restaurants and activities.